JosepMariaVila/LottoXAH/README.md

 ## Introduction

 Lotto XAH is a hook programmed in javascript for the Xahau blockchain.
 A hook is a series of rules that enable smart logic in Xahau, the smart contracts of Xahau.
 Lotto XAH is a Hook that converts a Xahau account in an engine for a lottery game for 10 players.
+Each player sends 10 XAH to the hook and the winner gets the prize which consists in all the amounts combined: 100 XAH.

 ## Explanation